 Jeff Olson made me see this differently.
 His slight edge philosphy is largely based on the same principle of habit-creating.
 That is: repeating a certain activity or type of behavior every day in order to make it go automatic, like a habit.
 However, those activities or behaviors don’t have to be Grandiose, Impactful and Earth Shattering like my brain seems to think.
 Quite the opposite: they need to be small, seemingly unimportant, and easy to do.
 Almost just as easy to do as it is easy not to do them.
 Successful people, according to Olson, do all those insignificant things that unsuccessful people don’t do.
 And over time, those insignificant things accumulate, start yielding results and make you successful.

 The insignificant things are like pennies.
 A penny is quite an insignificant amount of money.
-But if you save a penny a day, every day of every month of every year, for a lifetime, you’ll have quite a lot of money even though it was an easy thing to do each day.
+But if you save a penny a day, every day of every month of every year, for a lifetime, you’ll have quite a lot of money even though it was an easy thing to do each day (I’m actually adopting the daily habit of saving a euro each day from the month of February onwards).
 This is just an example about money, but according to Olson, you can use the same tactics in every area of life that you want to improve.
 Just find an activity or behavior that’s the equivalent of a penny’s worth and do it every single day.

 So, something that’s easy to do for me is learning words.
 Contrary to most people, I actually enjoy learning words and I’m good at it too (which is probably why I enjoy it).
 Therefore, I chose learning a few words a day as my new daily habit for January (and the rest of the year).